jmalmin/slatefire-infinity-docs/poc/infinity-poc.md

  - IPA enables rapid deployment of Tririga across multiple servers.
  - Includes the ability to run ad hoc jobs or scheduled jobs using tools such as Rundeck or Jenkins to control the environments from one location.
  - Automation of the installation process using a continuous delivery approach ensures reliably released software at any time and provides the ability to recover from disasters.
+ -  - Updates to IPA are provided for each Tririga Application and Platform version update.

 **OPA**
  - OPA is automated migration of packages from source to destination server(s).